top of page

 This massive renewable energy project is a sight to behold, generating huge amounts of power that is fed into Morocco's electricity grid.
 A total of 500,000 mirrors blanket the landscape, working in harmony to harness the sun's rays.

 When it was inaugurated by King Mohammed VI in 2016, the Noor Solar Plant represented a shining vision of Morocco's renewable future.
-With a capacity of 582 megawatts, it can power a staggering 1.5 million homes.
-Strategically located where the sun beams down 320 days a year, the panels tilt and turn, following the sun's daily march like a field of sunflowers.
+With a capacity of 582 megawatts, it can power as many as 1.5 million homes.

 While it’s possible to visit the plant (you need to contact MASEN directly), glimpses of its glimmering expanse can be spotted from nearby roads.

-an elevated view of a kasbah hotel and garden in Skoura
+An elevated view of a kasbah hotel and garden in Skoura

 Take a day trip to Skoura